hugo-toha/toha/content/posts/delta-robot/index.md

 tags: ["ROS2", "C++", "Python", "Parallel Robot Kinematics", "I2C Sensors", "Kalman Filtering"]
 repo: https://github.com/Sharwin24/DeltaRobot
 ---
-An open source ROS package for controlling delta robots with forward and inverse kinematics, trajectory generation, and visualization.
+An open source ROS package for controlling delta robots with position and velocity control.
+Configurable for any delta robot parametes for adaptive forward and inverse kinematics.
+Trajectory generation and visualization examples are also offered.
 Designed for public use and easy integration with new delta robot designs and applications.

 <div align="center">
   <img src="ROS_Diagram.png" alt="ROS Diagram" style="border-radius: 15px; width: 85%; margin-right: 0px; display: inline-block;">